Khazoda/khazoda.com/src/lib/mod_descriptions/basicweapons.md

 [Material Pack Creator](https://www.khazoda.com/basicweapons/materialpacks) web application, and submit them to the public list if you wish.

-Material Packs are loaded at the start of the game from the <kbd>basicweapons_materialpacks</kbd>
-folder in your Minecraft root directory.
+Material Packs are loaded at the start of the game from the **basicweapons_materialpacks** folder in your Minecraft root directory.
 Make sure you add packs before loading the game up, if you add them after, they won't load. **Treat them as if they are mod files rather than resource or datapacks.**